 Calvin Fort, New London CT

-Goldfish 1/4 oz is the very best lure I have ever used for brook trout bar
+I've been using the Al's Goldfish Lure for years over 50 years.
+The Al's Goldfish 1/4 oz is the very best lure I have ever used for brook trout bar none.

 John Ross, Nova Scotia, Canada